pixpark/gpupixel/README.md

 | Time Taken |    6ms    |      5ms      |   -   |    -    |      -       |

-## Library Size
+## Lib Size

 |       | iOS(.framework) | MacOS(.framework) | Android(.aar) |
 | :---: | :-------------: | :---------------: | :-----------: |
 | Size  |     2.4 MB      |      2.6 MB       |    2.1 MB     |

 ## Before You Start
-Star us on GitHub, and be instantly notified for new releases!
+⭐️ Star us on GitHub, and be instantly notified for new releases!
-- Website
-- Docs
-- Deployment Docs
-- FAQ

 ## Quick Start
-### How to Build
+### 🌰 How to Build
 Compile using CMake frome v1.1.0.
 Please search for instructions on how to install and configure CMake.

-The generated libraries and applications will be located in the "output" directory of the project's root folder.
+The generated libraries and app will be located in the "output" directory of the project's root folder.

 ### iOS
 ```shell
 cd src